sbelakho2/apex-mediation-platform/docs/Customer-Facing/SDK-Integration/android-sdk.md

 ```

 Need help?
 Reach out via the console’s Support workspace with your app ID, SDK log snippet, and consent state summary from the debug panel.

+---

+### BYO-first at a glance
+- Core Release ships with zero vendor adapters (no binaries bundled).
+- Register adapters via `registerRuntimeAdapterFactory(...)` before init.
+- Keep a single entry (`BelAds.initialize(...)`) in `Application.onCreate`.
+- Set consent once (`BelAds.setConsent(...)`); the SDK normalizes and forwards it.
+- Use sandbox flags in DEBUG to iterate adapters quickly and to bypass S2S deterministically.